 - Diagnosis of confirmed cryptogenic symptomatic distal symmetric peripheral polyneuropathy

 - Prediabetes based on American Diabetes Association criteria

 - No history of prior therapy with topiramate

 - Waist circumference >102 cm for men, >88 cm for women

-For more information about this trial, please go to ClinicalTrials.gov.
+For more information about this trial, please contact a coordinator below or go to ClinicalTrials.gov

 - Identifier NCT02878798